Share this guide:

 How do I transfer my contacts to a new phone?

-To transfer your contacts, you'll need to work out if they're saved to your SIM card.
-The simple way to check if this is the case is to take your SIM out.
+To transfer your contacts, you'll need to work out if they're saved to your SIM card or your mobile phone.
+The simple way to check this is to take your SIM out.
 If you're still able to see your contacts on your phone, that means they're saved to your phone rather than your SIM.
 If they've gone, they are saved on the SIM.